openmina/mina-frontend/MetricsTracing.md

 ### Snark Traces

-It is assumed that SNARKs, due to their performance demands, present a performance bottleneck.
-In order to understand how we can increase throughput, we had to understand how exactly SNARKs are generated, which is why we began tracing them.
+SNARKs have a certain life cycle, and we want to have a close look at their various stages to detect possible problems at any stage of this cycle.
+This helps us understand how we can optimize this process.
+For this purpose, we began tracing SNARKs.

 ![2-4-0-SnarkTraces](https://user-images.githubusercontent.com/1679939/220906352-5fe5909b-a13f-484a-a9f3-fe57aa15913e.png)